rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 }
 ```

-Our show rule tells Typst to just target headings.
+Our show rule `show heading` tells Typst to just target headings.
 From there, we again use a set rule to specify the font, size, and weight.

 At this point, all of headings are the exact same size.
+But we likely want to have level 1 headings be larger than level 2 headings and so on.
+Looking at our report, we also want to have level 1 headings be written in uppercase.
+And, we want to have level 2 headings be centered rather than left-aligned.

+\[TODO: Add screenshot show headings for charts and regular headings\]

-But we likely want to have level 2 headings be larger than level 3 headings and so on.
-To do this, we need to alter our heading syntax a bit, using instead what Typst calls a [show rule with function](https://typst.app/docs/reference/styling/#show-rules).
+To do all of this, we need to alter our heading syntax a bit, using instead what Typst calls a [show rule with function](https://typst.app/docs/reference/styling/#show-rules).
 Our `typst-template.typ` file now looks like this:

 ``` typ
 #let report(